andrewrothstein/ansible-conda-env/README.md

 Requirements
 ------------

 Assumes you have installed either Anaconda or Miniconda.
+Please consider these roles [andrewrothstein.anaconda](https://github.com/andrewrothstein/ansible-anaconda) and [andrewrothstein.miniconda](https://github.com/andrewrothstein/ansible-miniconda) for your needs.

 See [meta/main.yml](meta/main.yml)